sandeepnkulkarni/dotnetcore-tutorials/_posts/2020-06-18-create-self-contained-dotnetcore-docker-image.md

 </Project>
 ```

-If we don't include globalization invariant mode setting, we will fail with below error when we run it inside a container:
+If we don't enable Globalization Invariant Mode setting, we will fail with below error when we run it inside a container:

 ```
 FailFast: